Brossard: Roads

 Brossard is serviced by Autoroutes 10 (Autoroute des Cantons-de-l'Est), 15, 20 (Autoroute Jean-Lesage), and 30 (Autoroute de l'Acier), as well as Routes 132 and 134 (Taschereau Boulevard).
 Autoroute 30 runs along the west side of Brossard.
 Along the Saint Lawrence River on the east side of the city, Autoroutes 15 and 20 overlap with Route 132; 15 to the south and 20 to the north.
 At the Champlain Bridge interchange, Autoroutes 15 and 20 overlap 10 and feed into the Champlain Bridge, which crosses over into Montreal.
 Autoroute 10 also meets with Route 134 at the Taschereau Interchange which runs north south through the heart of Brossard.

 Other important roads include Taschereau Boulevard, Rome Boulevard, Milan Boulevard, Matte Boulevard, Pelletier Boulevard, Lapinière Boulevard (known as Victoria Avenue in Saint-Lambert and Greenfield Park), San Francisco-Tisserand-Stravinski Avenues loop, Panama Avenue — Auteuil Avenue, Provencher Boulevard and Chemin des Prairies.

 Public transit

+Brossard is served by three Réseau express métropolitain stations; Panama, Du Quartier and Brossard, since July 31, 2023.

-The Réseau de transport de Longueuil (RTL) serves much of Brossard's territory as well as the rest of the South Shore.
-Terminus Brossard-Panama and Brossard-Chevrier Park and Ride incentive parking lots are two of RTL's heavily used bus terminals located in Brossard.
-From both of these terminals there is a regular bus to Terminus Centre-Ville (Bonaventure Metro Station.)
+The Réseau de transport de Longueuil (RTL) serves much of Brossard's territory as well as the rest of the South Shore with buses.
+Exo runs buses to other Montréal suburbs as far as Saint-Hyacinthe from Panama and Brossard stations.

-Brossard is served by three Réseau express métropolitain stations; Panama, Du Quartier and Brossard, thus replacing the A-10 busway on July 31, 2023.
+Brossard is in the ARTM's B fare zone.